by Joseph Joyce

 However, there has been a growing realization that business conditions in China have not evolved as U.S. firms wished.
 There are profits for firms, particularly those with global brand names, but the Chinese government has carefully controlled access to its markets.
 Moreover, there are long-standing allegations of intellectual property theft.
 As a result, U.S. firms have become much less optimistic about their future in China and increasingly concerned about competition from Chinese businesses.

 Subramanian and Kessler viewed the situation in the following way: “At the risk of overgeneralizing, the challenge in the trade arena can be summarized as follows: China is happy with the status quo and the United States is not.”
-But the response of the U.S. to impose tariffs will not be effective, and will have adverse domestic effects.
+But the response of the U.S. to impose tariffs will not be effective, and will have adverse domestic effects, even if there are many forex trading strategies that can be employed internationally outside China.
 Subramanian and Kessler argued that a common position with other nations would be the most effective negotiating tool: “Multilateralism ensures that China’s trading partners will have enough heft to negotiate with China in a more balanced manner.
 For example, China might be willing to open its markets in return for the United States, European Union, India and Brazil opening theirs…The opprobrium of being a deviant from multilateral norms is China’s great fear, rendering multilateralism the best weapon the word can deploy against a dominant China.”

 Trump may settle for a face-saving public statement that seems to satisfy his demands, much as he has done with North Korea.
 Many of his advisors, however, are advocating a hard stance, as the Chinese government considers its options.
 If the situation continues to deteriorate, the U.S. will have squandered an opportunity to make a case for fair and effective rules on intellectual property rights, and instead will precipitate a period of chaos and disruption.